adhithya96/Elastica/README.md

-# Textile-Composites-FEM
+# Textile-Composites
-This is a FEM library to model textile composites
+This is a library to model textile composites